daghsnn/MySwiftHelpers/README.md

 ### Using of Extensions

--Optional Extension
+- Optional Extension
--Shadow extension to UIView
+- Shadow extension to UIView
--String height/width getter extension
+- String height/width getter extension
--UIDevice extension (for using iPad iPhone device status) -Userdefault Extension for easy to save get device caches
+- UIDevice extension (for using iPad iPhone device status)
+- Userdefault Extension for easy to save get device caches

 ## Network